KangLin/RabbitRemoteControl/README.md

 - [ ] mac os
 - [ ] IPHONE
 - [ ] WINCE

+I have no device so I did not compile and test.
+Please test by yourself if you have device.

+If you want to donate the developed device for me, please contact: (email: kl222@126.com)

 #### Supported protocol
 - [x] VNC(Virtual network console): [RFB](https://github.com/rfbproto/rfbproto)